 All that to say… Get ready to Rejoice with us as we lift up the name of YHVH in praise for His mighty works.

 Register as soon as you can since space is very limited.
 Even if you have come previous years, it is on a first come first serve basis and we are cutting off registration to no more than 350 people.
-Registration closes 9/12/2017.
+Registration closes (coming soon).

 Please Read the full document including the Sukkot Rules at the bottom which you will have to sign that you have read later on in the registration process.

-The registration fee is $65/person for up to 5 people who live in the same household.
+The registration fee is $100/person for up to 5 people who live in the same household.
 (More than 5 in the same immediate family household are free).
 Children 5 years and under are free.
 There is also a $10/night fee to those staying in RVs and $5/night for each tent to help cover the extra cost of electricity and space used.
-These fees help cover the minimal costs for food, electricity, propane etc. Additionally we are in serious need of a new tent, so this year there will be a “tent fund fee” of $35/person (up to 5 per household) that will allow us to purchase a new tent prior to sukkot.
+These fees help cover the minimal costs for food, electricity, propane etc. Additionally we are in serious need of a new tent, so this fee includes and amount to help with that.

 We want to encourage all who come to take in consideration additional monies for a gift.
 We feel that scripture supports each of us making the preparations for this.
 Imagine if you will going to Jerusalem.
 As the scripture below indicates, you would be taking with you a gift in accordance with how you have been blessed throughout the year.
 As you can understand the fees that we charge are minimal amount just to make this happen, so any additional gifts really are a blessing to make this event a joy to all.